The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 What happens if I miss a dose?

 Apply the missed dose as soon as you remember.
-However, if it is almost time for your next regularly scheduled dose, skip the dose you missed and apply only the regular amount of oxiconazole topical.
-Do not use a double dose unless otherwise directed by your doctor.
+Skip the missed dose if it is almost time for your next dose.
+Do not use extra medicine to make up the missed dose.

 What happens if I overdose?